Adityaakr/FC-Protocol/README.md

-# FlexCredit - FC Protocol
+# Monaris - FC Protocol

-**Next-Gen Onchain Banking, Credit & Treasury**
+**Next-Gen Onchain Accounts, Credit & Treasury**

-FlexCredit turns your income into an onchain bank account with balances, payments, cashflow, and an income-backed, under-collateralized credit line.
+Monaris turns your income into an onchain account with balances, payments, cashflow, and an income-backed, under-collateralized credit line.
 On top, it runs an automated treasury that allocates idle funds into strategies with progressive liquidation protection.

 ## 🌟 Overview

-FlexCredit is built on the FC Protocol, providing:
+Monaris is built on the FC Protocol, providing:

 - **Onchain Bank Account**: Full-featured banking with balances, payments, and cashflow tracking
 - **Income-Backed Credit**: Under-collateralized credit lines backed by your stablecoin income